GET READY FOR YOUR VISIT

 The writer Michael Pollan offers wonderfully simple advice: Eat food.
 Not too much.
 Mostly plants.

-There is a saying that if anyone in the house is over-tired, the whole family has a sleep problem.
+There is a saying that if anyone in the house is over-tired, the whole family has a sleep challenge.

 It can be difficult or impossible for some people to get around without help.
 Unfortunately, most of us—millions and millions of Americans—act as if we do too.